arc-webservices/NASA-3D-Resources/3D Models/SOFIA/readme.md

 For more details about the parts of the SOFIA aircraft and telescope, see the self-guided tour of SOFIA at https://www.sofia.usra.edu/sites/default/files/self-guided_tour.pdf, as well as the information below.
 For a virtual reality tour of SOFIA, check out the “NASA and DLR’s Flying Telescope SOFIA” Google Expedition at https://edu.google.com/expeditions/.

+# The model

+With the help of the NASA Ames SpaceShop Rapid Prototyping Facility, the SOFIA mission has created an eight-piece, 3D-printable model of the SOFIA 747SP aircraft.
+The printable files are at a 1/200 scale, with interior details and a removable upper fuselage section.
+This model features interchangeable open- and closed-telescope cavity configurations and telescope instruments.
+The model was has been simplified for durability and printing where needed.

+Table of Contents
+* Preview
+* Model files
+ o Nose_section.stl
+ o Right_wing.stl
+ o Left_wing.stl
+ o Tail_section.stl
+ o Instrument.stl
+ o Telescope_cavity_open.stl
+ o Telescope_cavity_closed.stl
+ o Fuselage_top.stl
+*	Printing tips
+*	Credits

+If you print and use this model, we would love to hear about your experiences.
+Please consider sharing a photograph by opening a pull request, sharing it with SOFIA on social media @SOFIAtelescope, or contacting us at arc-sofia-contact@mail.nasa.gov.